Your session has timed out

 Want more tips for a resume for a first job?
 Dig into the free entry-level resume template up top.
-Then see these guides: How To Write A Resume Summary: 21 Best Examples You Will See AND +20 Resume Objective Examples - Use Them on Your Resume (Tips)
+Then see these guides: First Resume with No Work Experience Samples (A Step-by-Step Guide), How To Write A Resume Summary: 21 Best Examples You Will See; and +20 Resume Objective Examples - Use Them on Your Resume (Tips)

 "Nobody hires a noob."

 Said people who get jealous when new employees get a job.

 First rule: positions that insist on 1-2 years experience are often flexible.

 Plus, it's easy to get experience fast for almost any job.

 When writing entry-level resumes for students with no experience: